Difference Between Criminology vs Criminal justice vs Forensic science

 The University of Law’s Criminology program is a legal analysis, whereas Criminal Justice is a study of how the law is put into practice in the criminal justice system.
 Criminal justice studies focus on how the system works rather than the law itself.
 It focuses on issues like gathering evidence and forensic science that is evidence-based.

-Students who study criminology and criminal justice are prepared for careers in a variety of fields, including those outside of the criminal justice system.
-A career in probation might result from a degree in either field.
-However, a criminology student may see it as a way to intervene in the lives of people who have been harmed by the same system, while a criminal justice student may see it as a way to support the criminal justice system.
+Students who study criminology and criminal justice are prepared for careers in a variety of fields, including those outside the criminal justice system.
+A probationary career might result from a degree in either field.
+However, a criminology student may see it as a way to intervene in the lives of people who have been harmed by the same system.
+A criminal justice student may see it as a way to support the criminal justice system.

 What kinds of jobs can you get with a degree in criminology or criminology justice?

-Should they choose to stay in academia, both courses also prepare students for future postgraduate study.
-The list of possible careers that can be pursued with a degree in criminal justice or criminology is provided below; it is by no means comprehensive, but serves to highlight the variety of options that these degrees enable.
+Should they choose academia, both courses also prepare students for future postgraduate study.
+The list of possible careers that can be pursued with a degree in criminal justice or criminology is provided below; it is by no means comprehensive but serves to highlight the variety of options that these degrees enable.

 • Community safety